ali-ahmed-farahat/Ai-Engineering/practicing/README.md

-<h1>This is a repo for practicing data cleaning and visualisation</h1>
+<h1>This is a repo for practicing data cleaning, manipulation and visualisation</h1>